Deadly heart disease reversed for first time: hopes for life-saving therapies - Breaking Latest News

 The first cases of reversal of severe heart disease were described by an international research team led by scientists from University College London, who collaborated closely with colleagues from the IRCCS Azienda Ospedaliero–Universitaria di Bologna, the National Institutes of Health and other institutes.
 The researchers, coordinated by Professor Marianna Fontana of the Division of Medicine of the London University, after taking over a improvement of symptoms in a 68-year-old man being treated at the Royal Free Charity, they began investigating the records of patients suffering from the serious illness, discovering two others with a similar course.

+For the first time observed a star devouring a planet: it is the probable fate of the Earth

-As explained in a University College London press release, “the three men’s recoveries were confirmed through blood tests, several imaging techniques including echocardiography (a type of ultrasound), CMR scans and scintigraphy (a nuclear medicine bone scan), and, for one patient , an assessment of exercise capacity”.
+As explained in a University College London press release, “the three men’s recoveries were confirmed through blood tests, several imaging techniques including echocardiography (a type of ultrasound), CMR scans and scintigraphy (a scintigraphy bone medicine) and, for a patient, an assessment of exercise capacity”.
 “The CMR scans – cardiovascular magnetic resonance NDR – showed that the structure and function of the heart had returned to a near normal state and the amyloid was almost completely eliminated,” the researchers added.